List of UK singles chart number ones of the 2020s

+Sam Fender is the longest-running number one single of all time in July 2026 with "Rein Me In", which spent 23 non-consecutive weeks at the top of the charts.

-Ed Sheeran replaced his own number one single twice with ("Bad Habits" in July 2021 by "Shivers" in September 2021 and "Merry Christmas" in December 2021 by "Sausage Rolls for Everyone" in the same month.
+Ed Sheeran replaced his own number one single twice with "Bad Habits" in July 2021 by "Shivers" in September 2021 and "Merry Christmas" in December 2021 by "Sausage Rolls for Everyone" in the same month.
 Sheeran has also spent the joint most weeks (alongside Sabrina Carpenter) at number-one during the 2020s, with 23 weeks at the summit.

 The UK singles chart is a weekly record chart compiled by the Official Charts Company (OCC) on behalf of the British record industry.
 The chart week runs from Friday to Thursday, with the chart date given as the following Thursday.

 Audio streaming data was incorporated into the chart in 2014, with 100 streams equivalent to one sale.
 In 2017, the OCC introduced an exception for songs that had spent a certain time on the charts and whose consumption had declined, whereby these songs are calculated at a rate of 300 streams equivalent to a sale.
 Ellie Goulding was the first artist to top the chart in the decade with her cover of Joni Mitchell's song "River".

 The following singles have all been number one in the United Kingdom during the 2020s: